 "I have no more to say but to recommend your case and mine to Almighty God, the Searcher of Hearts, who sends us His grace, and sets us at accord before the day of payment, to the end we may at last be friends in heaven, when all injuries shall be forgotten."
 Read more.

-The latest letter (March 2024 - Regular Confession) is available to read here or you can watch it on YouTube.
+The latest letter (April 2025 - Divine Mercy Sunday) is available to read here .

 The Closer to Christ Campaign is a two-year initiative that will be delivered across the whole Diocese, with the am of raising £13.5million.
 Our vision for the Diocese is ‘bringing people close to Jesus Christ through his church’ and this project will help us realise our vision.
 This important endeavour has two key aims...